QINQINKONG/PyWBGT/README.md

 For introduction to Cython, please refer to https://cython.readthedocs.io/en/latest/

 ****
+### Citation
+If you want to use our code, please consider cite `Kong, Qinqin, and Matthew Huber.
+“Explicit Calculations of Wet Bulb Globe Temperature Compared with Approximations and Why It Matters for Labor Productivity.”
+Earth’s Future, January 31, 2022. https://doi.org/10.1029/2021EF002334.`

+****
 ### References

 [1] Liljegren JC, Carhart RA, Lawday P, Tschopp S, Sharp R. Modeling the wet bulb globe temperature using standard meteorological measurements.
 J Occup Environ Hyg.
 2008;5(10):645-55.